Improve Signal Integrity for Critical Data Transmission

 GORE Space Cables, Types GCX/GTX/GBL for dataline applications vary by impedance, gauge size and construction type.
-To determine the best cable for your application and place your order, please download the data sheet or contact us.
+To determine the best cable for your application and place your order, please download the Product Selection Guide or contact us.

 Find more information about GORE Space Cables, Types GCX/GTX/GBL for dataline applications in the product data sheet and a white paper discussing the properties of cables that ensure peak electrical performance.

 Visit us in Booth G40 at this year’s expo to see our latest high-performance solutions qualified for critical spacecraft applications — including GORE Space Cables and Assemblies, and our advanced capabilities solutions.

 Find out more about our extensive catalog of failure-free products at gore.com/spacetechexpo2017.

 Gore will be showcasing its extensive catalog of qualified GORE® Space Cables and Assemblies engineered to perform without failure in critical spacecraft systems at the 2017 Space Tech Expo Europe, 24-26 October, Bremen, Germany, Booth G40.